Frequently Asked Questions

 Almost.
 The Dinner Train runs Saturdays through the entire year with the exception Thanksgiving weekend and the months of January and February.

 Advance reservation and payment are highly recommended for those who want to be guaranteed a ticket.
 Tickets are sold on a first come basis, and trips often sell out in advance.
 Occasionally, we will have cancellations, or no-shows.
 In this event, we are able to accept last minute walk-up guests with full payment via cash or credit card.
 However, availability cannot be guaranteed for walk-up guests.

 Yes, children 12 and older are permitted.
 However, there is one menu available for all ages, and the cost for children is the same as an adult.

 Children under 12 are permitted only on private charters in which a whole dining car has been chartered.
 Parties with children under the age of 12 must purchase tickets that would give them the use of an entire car, i.e., Silver Sword seats 28, thus 28 tickets must be purchased in order to have a dinner party that includes children under the age of 12.
 The children must remain in the chartered car, so the guests in other cars can enjoy the ambiance of an adult venue.
 Keep in mind, there is no children’s menu nor children’s pricing.
 All tickets are $84.95 per person.

-If people book online and elect to ignore this rule, we reserve the right to either refuse boarding or ask that they ride in the coach car.
+If people book online and elect to ignore this rule, we reserve the right to refuse boarding.

 Seating will be made by our staff based on availability at the time of your reservation.
 Guests are able to request if a specific table is still available at the time of booking.
 Simply call us at 513-791-7245.